Morphy Richards: History

-Donal Morphy of Chislehurst and Charles Richards of Farnborough, Kent, had met whilst working at Sydney S Bird and Sons formed Morphy-Richards Ltd on 8 July 1936 at an oast house in St Mary Cray in Kent.
-Morphy and Richards were joint managing directors, and had raised £1,000.
-It began making electric fires, and from March 1938, it made electric irons.
-During the war, its factories made components for the aircraft industry.
+Donal Morphy of Chislehurst, and Charles Richards of Farnborough, Kent, met whilst working at Sydney S Bird and Sons and formed Morphy-Richards Ltd on 8 July 1936 at an oast house in St Mary Cray in Kent.
+Morphy and Richards were joint managing directors, and had raised £1,000 starting capital.
+The company began making electric fires and, from March 1938, electric irons.
+During World War II, its factories made components for the aircraft industry.

-A. Reyrolle & Company took 30% of the company in June 1944 and their General Manager was on the board of directors.
+A. Reyrolle & Company took 30% of the company in June 1944 and its general manager was on the board of directors.
 Exports accounted for around 15% of turnover, helped by subsidiary companies in Australia and South Africa.
 It later opened a Canadian subsidiary.
 The company was producing around 2,000 irons per day.

 On 1 May 1947, it became a public company and merged with Astral Equipment Ltd, a company in Dundee, Scotland that made spin dryers and refrigerators.
 Astral became a wholly owned subsidiary.
 George Wansbrough was the company chairman from 1944 to 1954.